Which is the highest literary award of the world?

 Q: What criteria are considered for the Nobel Prize in Literature?

 A: The Nobel Prize in Literature is awarded based on the author’s entire body of work, rather than a single piece.
-The selection committee evaluates the literary merit, originality, and impact of the author’s works.
+The selection committee looks for literary excellence, originality, and significant contributions to the literary world.

 Q: Has the Nobel Prize in Literature ever been controversial?